pingcap/docs/br/backup-and-restore-tool.md

 ### Backup

-Before the backup operation, check the following two items:

-- You have set [`tidb_gc_life_time`](/system-variables.md#tidb_gc_life_time) set to a larger value so that the backup operation will not be interrupted because of data loss.
-- No DDL statement is being executed on the TiDB cluster.
+Before the backup operation, check that no DDL statement is being executed on the TiDB cluster.

 Then execute the following command to back up all the cluster data: